Chart Color Schemes

 Yennora is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Yennora has one of the highest cultural diversities in the country, with 57.6% of its population born overseas and 72.8% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 42.9% of Yennora's population.
-However, Islam is significantly overrepresented, making up 31.2%, compared to Greater Sydney's average of 6.8%.
+Yennora has a culturally diverse population, with 57.6% born overseas and 72.8% speaking a language other than English at home.
+Christianity is the main religion in Yennora, comprising 42.9%.
+Islam makes up 31.2%, higher than Greater Sydney's average of 6.8%.

 Frequently Asked Questions - Diversity